-Penn filed a brief on Tuesday challenging an Equal Employment Opportunity Commission subpoena requesting information about Jewish students, faculty, and campus groups.
+Penn filed a brief on Tuesday challenging an Equal Employment Opportunity Commission subpoena that requested information about Jewish students, faculty, and campus groups.

 The Jan.
-20 filing echoed previous arguments made by Penn, stating the University has complied with the agency’s demands, but is unwilling to submit personal information without the consent of the affected parties.
-The brief described the EEOC’s demands as “disconcerting but also entirely unnecessary,” arguing that disclosing personal information would “erode trust between Penn and its employees and the broader Jewish community at Penn.”
+20 filing echoed previous arguments made by Penn, stating that the University has complied with the agency’s demands, but is unwilling to submit personal information without the consent of the affected parties.
+The brief described the EEOC’s demands as “disconcerting but also entirely unnecessary,” arguing that disclosing private details would “erode trust between Penn and its employees and the broader Jewish community at Penn.”

 In response to a request for comment, a University spokesperson told The Daily Pennsylvanian that the filing is “comprehensive and speaks for itself.”